palma-ice/yelmo-docs/docs/index.md

 ![Yelmo, Gaudarrama Mountains](img/yelmo.jpg)

 Welcome to **Yelmo**, an easy to use continental ice sheet model.
-**Yelmo** is a 3D thermomechanical ice sheet model that simulates continental scale ice sheets.
-The ice dynamics can be treated via the Shallow Ice Approximation (SIA) for land-based ice driven by deformation, the Shallow Shelf Approximation (SSA) for faster moving ice streams and ice shelves and a hybrid configuration that heuristically combines the two approximations into one solution.
+**Yelmo** is a 3D ice-sheet-shelf model solving for the coupled dynamics and thermodynamics of the ice sheet system.
+Yelmo can be used for idealized simulations, stand-alone ice sheet simulations and fully coupled ice-sheet and climate simulations.

 **Yelmo** has been designed to operate as a stand-alone model or to be easily plugged in as a module in another program.
 The key to its flexibility is that no variables are defined globally and parameters are defined according to the domain being modeled.
 In this way, all variables and calculations are store in an object that entirely represents the model domain.

 The physics and design of **Yelmo** are described in the following article:

-Robinson, A., Alvarez-Solas, J., Montoya, M., Goelzer, H., Greve, R., and Ritz, C.: Description and validation of the ice-sheet model Yelmo (version 1.0), Geosci.
+> Robinson, A., Alvarez-Solas, J., Montoya, M., Goelzer, H., Greve, R., and Ritz, C.: Description and validation of the ice-sheet model Yelmo (version 1.0), Geosci.
 Model Dev., 13, 2805–2823, [https://doi.org/10.5194/gmd-13-2805-2020](https://doi.org/10.5194/gmd-13-2805-2020), 2020.

 The Yelmo code repository can be found here:
 [https://github.com/palma-ice/yelmo](https://github.com/palma-ice/yelmo)

 ## General model structure - classes and usage

-### yelmo_class
+### yelmo\_class

 The Yelmo class defines all data related to a model domain, such as Greenland or Antarctica.
-As seen below in the yelmo_class defintion, the 'class' is simply a user-defined Fortran type that contains additional types representing various parameters, variables or sets of module variables.
+As seen below in the yelmo\_class defintion, the 'class' is simply a user-defined Fortran type that contains additional types representing various parameters, variables or sets of module variables.

 ```fortran
     type yelmo_class
         type(yelmo_param_class) :: par      !
 General domain parameters